AirTags are fast becoming a popular solution for Apple users to keep track of things they tend to lose or misplace.

 Frequently Asked Questions

-Hopefully, I have answered all your questions on are AirTags magnetic.
-Below I answer a few additional AirTag frequently asked questions.
+Hopefully, I have answered all of your questions related to, are AirTags magnetic.
+You may still have other questions surrounding AirTags.
+If you do, below, I have answered some AirTag frequently asked questions.

 Are AirTags sticky?